StreamFind Get Started Guide

 the last position.

-# performs again normalization using minimum and maximum
+# Performs again normalization using minimum and maximum.

 raman$run(RamanMethod_NormalizeSpectra_minmax())

-# the workflow is shown with another normalization step at the end
+# The workflow is shown with another normalization step at the end.

 show(raman$Workflow)